SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* add version on front page

+* log event data

 * subscriptions api

 can we log when fails to start because cosmos (emulator) not running?

 * prod backup

+it's too fraught with difficulties and pitfalls to auto fetch all consumers who are subscribed to the graph control events e.g. they might be subscribed to /graph/control, but not interested in handling stop & start events (is that valid) also for AND advanced filters, how do we know if the other term is met? at least for MVP, config the consumers required to send a response before taking down the graph

+have graphwriteprotect singleton that neo library checks, and if protected throw (as a backup) but inject it into merge/verify etc to cut off the write asap check operation is cancelled would be better to redirect all but the control page to a maintenance page if possible/also

+once read replica message is received, set replica to disabled, and use multi-threaded reference count to wait for all in-flight reads to finish

 neo consumers subscribe to /graph/commands/handler/